walles/loadviz/README.md

 ## TODO

 - Run (a release build!) by default on Johan's desktop
-- Make sure our package name is `com.gmail.walles.johan.loadviz` everywhere in the macOS app so "AutoLauncher" won't clash with that of some other app
 - Add an "About" menu item doing something helpful.
 At least link to the GitHub project and show some version number.
 - Make sure the visualization doesn't start out as all-black